Frequently Asked Questions | Health and Human Performance

 How does the undergraduate ATT programme differ from that of SSH?

-Although in the first two years the ATT and SSH undergraduate programmes share a number of modules there are many distinct differences.
+Although in the first two years the ATT and SSH undergraduate programmes share a number of modules, there are many distinct differences.
 This becomes more noticeable as you progress through your 4 year degree programme.
-The two courses have been specifically designed to include a combination of theoretical, practical and inter-personal skill to equip you for a career in your field of study once you graduate from DCU.
+The ATT programme deals with the prevention, assessment, treatment, and rehabilitation of musculoskeletal injuries and how to train physical fitness.
+The SHH programme focuses on the improvement of sports performance and health promotion through physiological and biomechanical testing, coaching, performance analysis, and education.

 How does the undergraduate programme in ATT differ from physiotherapy?

-Physiotherapy is a general programme which includes non-musculoskeletal illnesses, such as respiratory illness, burns, neural damage, cardiac disease and stroke.
-In contrast ATT focuses exclusively on musculoskeletal injuries including prevention, assessment, treatment and rehabilitation.
+Physiotherapy is a general programme that teaches a variety of physiotherapy disciplines which include respiratory, neurology, and musculoskeletal.
+In contrast, ATT focuses exclusively on musculoskeletal injuries, educating students on their prevention, assessment, treatment and rehabilitation.

-Can I teach once I have graduated with a SSH degree?
+Can I teach once I have graduated with an SSH degree?

 No, you will need to complete a specific postgraduate teaching qualification to pursue teaching as a career.